 Now you are ready to explore the list of zip line adventures available in Hawaii organized by islands.

-was used to film parts of Jurassic Park.
-So as you zip along the seven courses varying from 200 feet to a quarter mile, watch out for the dinosaurs.
+Kualoa Ranch was used to film parts of Jurassic Park.
+So as you zip along with the seven courses varying from 200 feet to a quarter-mile, watch out for the dinosaurs.
 The ranch also has three miniature hiking trails and two suspension bridges.
-Tours start every half hour beginning at 9:00 am until 2:30 pm and last two and one half hours.
+Tours start every half hour beginning from 9:00 am until 2:30 pm and the last two and one-half hours.

 Rated the #1 Thing-to-do in Ka'anapali by Tripadvisor and given Hawaii Magazine's Readers Choice Award for the #1 Zipline Experience in Hawaii in 2017, Skyline Ka'anapali provides views of the Pacific Ocean and surrounding islands.
 They offer eight 11 line courses.